-Guidance on the suggested use of medical cannabis | Cancer and chemotherapy-induced nausea and vomiting
+Guidance on the suggested use of medical cannabis

+Cancer and chemotherapy-induced nausea and vomiting

 About this document: The following information on the use of medical cannabis serves as a suggested use guide for those participating in the Utah Medical Cannabis Program.
-The intended audience for this document includes, pharmacy medical providers, patients intending to use medical cannabis.
+The intended audience for this document includes, pharmacy medical providers, patients intending to use medical cannabis, and caregivers of patients intending to use medical cannabis.